CrayLabs/SmartSim/doc/experiment.rst

       # Initialize an Orchestrator
       database = exp.create_database(db_nodes=1)
-      # Create an output directory
-      exp.generate(database)

-  We use the ``Experiment.generate()`` function to create an output directory for the database log files.

 .. compound::
   Before invoking the factory method to create a ``Model``, we must